About and FAQs

 Now with over a decade of business and administrative experience she is a PA/Office Manager by day, having managed offices and supporting senior staff in SME’s in a variety of sectors including construction, events, education, oil and gas engineering and more recently law.

-Lauren has been part of Eating Exeter since February 2016.
+Lauren has been part of Dining Devon since February 2016.
 Outside of work she is a self-proclaimed foodie with food a firm subject on the weekend itinerary with her husband, Steve, and their 7 year old son – they even have an in-car fridge for impromptu purchases!
 She loves a good coffee and also ale, the darker the better.
 She also enjoys the beach in all seasons and indulges in amateur photography using her Samsung smartphone (which she uses for all her food photography).
 She has now lived in Devon for 5 years and loves it.

 Lauren is also up for a bit of freelance writing and has written content for Crumbs Magazine Devon, and helps with marketing for The Chefs Forum‘s Devon events.